saworbit/diffkeeper/README.md

 ```

 This produces `bin/ebpf/diffkeeper.bpf.o`.
 If the file is missing, DiffKeeper will automatically log a warning and revert to fsnotify.

+> BTF data is fetched on-demand.
+Override the cache directory with `--btf-cache-dir`, point to an internal mirror via `--btfhub-mirror`, or disable downloads entirely with `--disable-btfhub-download` (requires `/sys/kernel/btf/vmlinux`).

 ### 3. Docker Usage